 In Street Fighter X Mega Man, if you defeat 3 of the 8 World Warriors without taking any damage, Akuma will interrupt your battle with Bison and challenge you.

-Beating the story mode of Dr Mario 64 without continuing would pit you against Vampire Wario if you were Mario or Metal Mario if you were Wario.
+Beating the entire story mode of Dr. Mario 64 in one sitting without continuing would pit you against Vampire Wario if you were Mario or Metal Mario if you were Wario.
+(Once you actually reached this point, you could continue and retry the match as many times as you liked.)

 In most versions of Puyo Puyo Tsuu, racking up 180,000 points before reaching the final stage, without using any continues, replaces Satan with Masked Satan as the final boss.
 (The game challenges you to try this if you beat the game normally.)
 A special ending occurs if you can beat him, but frustratingly not in the Mega Drive version.